 Yes; we encourage you to submit your online application when you have completed all sections and you are confident that the information will not change before the deadline.
 You do not need to wait for your recommenders to submit their letters before submitting your application.

-Can I submit my supporting materials (official transcripts, official test scores, and letters of recommendation) before I submit my online application?
+Can I submit my supporting materials (official transcripts, TOEFL test scores, and letters of recommendation) before I submit my online application?

 Yes; we encourage you to submit your supporting materials as soon as they are available (after September 1) and you are confident that the information will not change before the deadline.
 Note: You will not be able to check the status of your supporting materials until after you submit the online application.
 It may take up to two weeks for the status of your official transcripts and test scores to be updated on your Activity Status Page, regardless of when these materials were received.